Africa Journeys Escapes

 5 Kerala backwaters, Southern India

 WHY?: Birding in paradise, the Kerala backwaters are an extensive interconnected network of canals, lakes, lagoons and inlets that run along the coast, forming over 900 km of waterway.
 Fresh water from numerous rivers meets the salt water of the Arabian Sea resulting in a unique ecosystem that attracts birds, other wildlife and lush vegetation.
-The place to visit is Kumarakom Bird Sanctuary on Vembanad Lake, the largest of the backwater lakes and an excellent spot for seeing migratory birds or breeding resident wetland species, species such as the Indian darter, little cormorant, several egret and kingfisher species, herons and white ibis.
+The place to visit is Kumarakom Bird Sanctuary on Vembanad Lake, the largest of the backwater lakes and an excellent spot for seeing migratory birds or breeding resident wetland species, species such as the Indian darter, little cormorant, egrets, kingfishers, herons and white ibis.